-Here's the brochure unfolded.
-The back panel includes full specifications (180K JPEG) in French for both versions of the truck.
+The back panel of the brochure includes specifications (180K JPEG) in French for both versions of the truck.
 It also claims a total of 260 Light Tank Trucks sold by Pompes Guinard in France between 1946 and 1962 (it's not clear if these were all Jeeps), as well as 244 Medium Tank Trucks.

-Thanks to J-C Guerry for scanning the brochure. -- Derek Redmond
+Thanks to the photographers, and J-C Guerry for scanning the brochure. -- Derek Redmond

 See Jeeps in France on CJ3B.info.

-See more Hotchkiss fire Jeeps in CJ-3B Fire Engines Around the World.
+See more Hotchkiss fire Jeeps in CJ-3B Fire Jeeps Around the World.